r00tkillah/goodfet/trunk/firmware/apps/pic/README.txt

 $ ./goodfet.pic program foo.hex

+To verify programming results,

+$ ./goodfet.pic verify foo.hex

+Please note that only addresses in given hex file are verified.
 A quick visual check of results might be a dump of the first few instruction words.

 $ ./goodfet.pic - 0x200 0x220 pretty